Hai Dien Citadel Relics in Da Nang and The Interesting Things Behind

 In 1823, King Minh Mang ordered to leave the citadel and go to the inner palace and rebuild it with bricks.
 In 1835, King Minh Mang changed the name to Dien Hai and is used until today.

-Today, although Dien Hai citadel is not intact, the south gate of the citadel is no longer, the north is damaged a lot, only the east and west gates still retain the old citadel architecture.
-With great historical and architectural value, on November 16, 1998, the citadel was ranked as a national historical relic by the Ministry of Culture and Information and was affixed with a relic stele on August 25, 1998.
+Today, although Dien Hai Citadel is no longer intact — the south gate has disappeared, the north gate is badly damaged — the east and west gates still preserve the original architecture of the old fortress.
+Recognizing its great historical and architectural value, the Ministry of Culture and Information ranked the citadel as a national historical relic on November 16, 1998, and affixed a relic stele there on August 25, 1998.

 What’s special about Dien Hai Citadel’s architecture?